 Nominal Range

+The nominal range of a light used as a marine AtoN is the maximum distance at which a light can be seen, as determined by the nominal conditions / in the nominal conditions.
+The nominal conditions are meteorological visibility 10 NM and the threshold of illuminance on the eye of the observer 2 × 10‐7 lx for night time nominal range and 1 × 10‐3 lx for day time nominal range.

 The nominal range of the lowest resultant effective intensity of all flashes within the rhythmic character or lowest resultant effective intensity of all panels within a rotating optical system should be calculated according to IALA Recommendation E-200-2 on Marine Signal Lights – Part 2 - Calculation, Definition and Notation of Luminous Range and reported.

 Uncertainty & Confidence